SergioAndreev/ROS_tutorials/Tutorial_1_Turtlesim.md

 `$ rostopic echo /turtle1/cmd_vel`

-If we then command the turtle to move from the `turtle_teleop_ke`y window, we will be able to see the output message in real-time.
+If we then command the turtle to move from the `turtle_teleop_key` window, we will be able to see the output message in real-time.